 - Project-based learning

-Teachers collaborate with our Tech Associate to plan experiences that deepen classroom learning, support skill development, and match students’ developmental needs for hands-on exploration.
+Teachers collaborate in grade levels to plan experiences that deepen classroom learning, support skill development, and match students’ developmental needs for hands-on exploration.

 Our school counselor teaches regular Social-Emotional Learning (SEL) lessons in all TK-3 classrooms.
 Some students also participate in small group counseling.
 We use the Second Step program as well as a variety of other tools to support learners in developing tools to succeed academically and develop positive relationships with peers.